Overview

 and how, in your pet's voice.

 Before the Brain writes anything, a quick intent classifier tags the change — bugfix, refactor, feature, chore, or exploration — mostly by regex over your message, commit, and the files you touched, with the Brain filling in the rest.
-That label sets the critique's framing, so an exploratory spike isn't held to the same bar as a bugfix.
+That label sets the code review's framing, so an exploratory spike isn't held to the same bar as a bugfix.

 Your personality dials shape that voice — the tone, and how readily it speaks up — but they never touch the hard gates or the rubric thresholds.
 A patient pet sounds calmer; it doesn't quietly raise the bar on what counts as a real problem.

-Inspecting a critique
+Inspecting a code review

 card — which rubric rules fired, the Brain's reasoning, and the raw tool